darkdragon-001/gedit-markdown/README.md

 - Markdown snippets;

-- plugin *Markdown Preview* for gedit, displayed in the side panel or the bottom panel and previewing in HTML the current document or selection (this plugin can also be used as a Web browser; see section *Usage*);
+- plugin *Markdown Preview* for gedit, displayed in the side panel or the bottom panel and previewing in HTML the current document or selection;

 - an external tool exporting to HTML the current document or selection;